Sufficient recovery conditions for noise-buried low rank tensors: Gaussian width framework

 which means that the smaller values of $\| {\bf N} \|_{\cal K}$ correspond to sets ${\cal K - K}$ that approximate the noise tensor ${\bf N}$ badly.
 Thus, the goal of the research can be seen as showing that the set of high-dimensional low-rank tensors is even {\it worse} at approximating white noise data, than the set of low-rank matrices.

 However, studying {\it optimal} low-rank tensor approximations is highly challenging: even for certain particular tensors, like those arising in matrix multiplication complexity optimization, the {\it optimal} canonical approximations have not been found in decades.
-In this work, we will focus our theoretical study on the particular case of rank-one tensors (equivalent in any of considered representations)
+In this work, we will focus our theoretical study on the particular case of rank-one tensors (equivalent in any of considered definitions of 'rank')

-which is still nontrivial, since ${\cal K - K}$ is then the set of tensors of canonical rank up to 2.
-The higher tensor ranks will then be studied numerically.
+which is still nontrivial, since ${\cal K - K} = {\cal K + K}$ is then the set of tensors of canonical rank up to 2; the higher tensor ranks will then be studied numerically.
+It is clear that the 'equality' constraint in (\ref{eq:knorm}) can be replaced with the 'inequality' constraint of the form